dans98/gLapse/README.md

 # gLapse
-Faciltiates the creation of timleapse videos, by capturing still images when commaded to do so by a Duet based 3D printer.
+Facilitates the creation of time lapse videos, by capturing still images when commanded to do so by a Duet based 3D printer.

-*gLapse* is A Python application designed to run on a Raspberry Pi, fitted with an offical camera module.
-It differs from most timelapse applications, in that it doesn't generate a video as its output.
+*gLapse* is A Python application designed to run on a Raspberry Pi, fitted with an official camera module.
+It differs from most time lapse applications, in that it doesn't generate a video as its output.
 Instead, it stores a sequence of still images that can be downloaded and used to generate a video using a 3rd party application.

 # Capabillities
-- works with any Raspberry Pi equiped with a V1, V2, or HQ camera module
+- works with any Raspberry Pi equipped with a V1, V2, or HQ camera module
 - Supports any resolution the camera module can capture
 - Supports every setting the [Picamera interface](https://picamera.readthedocs.io/en/release-1.13/) allows

 # Example Video
-this 4k timelapse was generated with stills captured with a Raspberry Pi Zero W equipped with an HQ camera module.
+this 4k time lapse was generated with stills captured with a Raspberry Pi Zero W equipped with an HQ camera module.
 [![example output](https://raw.githubusercontent.com/dans98/gLapse/main/readmeAssets/gLapse.jpg)](https://www.youtube.com/watch?v=bqkPgWrF3Eo "example output")

 # Why Stills?
-Pi support hardware encoding h.264 video, but the encoder is lmited to a resolution of 1080p or less.
-Software based encoding is possible on a Pi, but it's processing intensive when high resolution and high quallity is wanted, and thus not well suited to lower end Pi.
+Pi support hardware encoding h.264 video, but the encoder is limited to a resolution of 1080p or less.
+Software based encoding is possible on a Pi, but it's processing intensive when high resolution and high quality is wanted, and thus not well suited to lower end Pi.

-stills have a wider range of encoders and quallity options available.
+stills have a wider range of encoders and quality options available.
 They are only limited by the resolution of the sensor, and the storage capacity of the SD card used.
-In short, stills allow for higher resolution and higher quallity video, but require the additional step of post proecesisng in a 3rd party applicaiton.
+In short, stills allow for higher resolution and higher quality video, but require the additional step of post processing in a 3rd party application.

 # How It Works
 *gLapse* is a simple [polling](https://en.wikipedia.org/wiki/Polling_(computer_science)) application, It polls the printer looking for [M291](https://duet3d.dozuki.com/Wiki/Gcode#Section_M291_Display_message_and_optionally_wait_for_response) codes.
-When it encounters an appropriate code, it performs the action didctaded by the code, and then sends an [M292](https://duet3d.dozuki.com/Wiki/Gcode#Section_M292_Acknowledge_message) back to the printer to continue printing.
+When it encounters an appropriate code, it performs the action dictated by the code, and then sends an [M292](https://duet3d.dozuki.com/Wiki/Gcode#Section_M292_Acknowledge_message) back to the printer to continue printing.

 #### Codes
 - When *gLapse* encounters this code, it will create a new folder on the Pi in preparation for capturing a new sequence of images.
 The folder name will be in timestamp format `YYYY-MM-DD-HH-MM-SS.ffffff`.
-All captured images will be written to this folder untill *gLapse* is restarted, or another `gLapseInitialize` message is received.
+All captured images will be written to this folder until *gLapse* is restarted, or another `gLapseInitialize` message is received.
     ```
     M291 p"gLapseInitialize" S2
     ```